From MozillaZine Knowledge Base

 - The disk cache mainly caches remote images and SSL certificates.
 You can disable it by setting the cache size to zero in Tools -> Options -> Advanced -> Network & Disk Space -> Disk Space.
 If you do that exit Thunderbird and delete the contents of the cache directory in the profile.

 - If you are using a IMAP account set mail.imap.expunge_option to 2.
 That will automatically expunge (physically remove) any deleted messages (in IMAP accounts) when there are 20 messages waiting to be expunged.
-Its also a good idea to check Tools -> Account Settings -> Server Settings -> Clean up ("Expunge") Inbox on Exit and "Empty Trash on Exit".
+Expunging physically removes messages that had been marked deleted and hidden from view, but it works differently than compacting.
+For example, it doesn't care how much space the deleted messages take.
+Its also a good idea to check Tools -> Account Settings -> Account Name -> Server Settings -> Clean up ("Expunge") Inbox on Exit and "Empty Trash on Exit".
 If you do that it will empty the trash and compact both the inbox and trash folder when you exit Thunderbird.

 If you are going to create a lot of accounts you might want to modify some default settings so that you don't have to manually re-configure each account.
 Changing the default settings has no effect on existing accounts, it only effects accounts that you create after modifying those settings.
 You can change the settings using the config editor at Tools -> Options -> Advanced -> General.